Azure/azure-sdk-for-js/documentation/next-generation-quickstart.md

-Getting Started - the next generation of Azure SDK for Javascript/Typescript
+Getting Started - Using the next-generation management libraries of Azure SDK for Javascript/Typescript
 =============================================================

 We are excited to announce that a new set of management libraries are